in ,

 Some crops like cabbage can remain in the garden until needed

-· Cabbages.
-Freeze or shelf storage.
+Cabbages: Freeze or shelf storage.
 Leave in the garden in mild conditions.
-In cold regions, hang upside down in a frost-free place for use in the winter months.
-Blanch for 1.5 minutes, cool, pack in containers and freeze.
+In cold regions, hang it upside down in a frost-free place for use in the winter months.
+Blanch for 1.5 minutes, cool, pack in containers, and freeze.

-· Carrots.
-Leave in the ground in mild conditions, but they may split in time.
+Carrots: Leave in the ground in mild conditions, but they may split in time.
 Shelf storage in moist peat or vermiculite.
 Carrots can better than they freeze–raw pack or hot pack.
-Carrots can be dried for storing.
+Carrots can be dried for storage.

 corn on cob frozen